ForestAdmin/agent-nodejs/docs/datasources/custom/query-translation/capabilities.md

 }
 ```

-## Sort
+### Sort

-However, not all fields need to be sortable.
+Not all fields need to be sortable.
 Fields which are sortable should be flagged in the following way.

 ```javascript
 class MyCollection extends BaseCollection {